 I have been lately courting the Green and Libertarian parties about my running for Congress in NY District 19.
 Recently, I attended a NY state Libertarian monthly meeting.
 When the topic of the possible collapse of the U.S. petro-dollar came up, many people said that they had invested in gold or other commodities–or Bitcoin–in preparation for such an event.
 That’s fine and good for them, but if I were an elected official, I would be called upon to say something about what all the people, who had not had the foresight to make such preparations, should do to eat and keep roofs over their heads.

 Maybe we don’t have to.
 Let me relate a story to explain.
-A few months ago a neighbor paid my husband for some services with a check, made out to “cash,” that someone had given him in exchange for services.
-(I guess he just didn’t have time to get to the bank to deposit or cash it.)
+A few months ago a neighbor paid my husband for some services with a check, made out to “cash,” which someone else had given my neighbor in exchange for some goods.
+(I guess my neighbor just didn’t have time to get to the bank to deposit or cash it, so he passed it on.)
 It so happened that I was on my way to pick up my son from his tutoring lesson.
 I owed the tutor the same amount of money written on the check.
 I considered that if I passed that check off to him, and he passed the check off to another person, and she/he to another and to another, then the original check writer would effectively have “created” a local currency, enabling potentially thousands of dollars in exchanges of goods and services.
 Maybe eventually the check would get back to the original check writer and she could tear it up.
 Or, if she has an interest earning checking account, she may realize it makes sense to pass it again.

 A check made out to cash is a legally binding promise to pay.
 And I’m assuming every business person in this exchange declares the receipt of this check as income as if it were cash.
 I’m also assuming that the check writer has the funds in the checking account to cover the amount on the check.
 Using a check made out to “cash” could then function as an instant form of alternative local currency that would be guaranteed under the law.